IN A NUTSHELL

 If you want to sign-up but you can’t because all or nearly all of the available slots are taken, please do get in touch.
 We actively manage the sign-up each week to make sure we are reaching the maximum number of interested students.
 If we know you want to join us, we’ll find a space for you!

 While there is no penalty for canceling your sign-up at any time, please be sensitive.
 Late cancellations can be disruptive!
 In addition, because space is limited in our schedule, when you sign up for a class, you are reserving a spot which might otherwise be used by another student.

 and, to engage in thoughtful listening and discussion of other students’ performances.
-Thus, it’s our hope that students will come to each class fully prepared and intending to share a piece with the other students, from memory.
-Keep in mind: we’re not necessarily expecting “recital quality.”
+It’s our hope that students will come to each class fully prepared and intending to share a piece with the other students, from memory.
+We’re not necessarily expecting “recital quality.”
 These are workshops, not recitals.
-It is quite acceptable to perform the same piece in two or even three classes.
 What if you don’t have something ready to play for the class?
 Please, come anyway!
-You can practice your critical listening skills and participate in the discussion of other students’ performances—not to mention the other activities we do during the course of the class.
+You can practice your critical listening skills and participate in the discussion of other students’ performances—not to mention the other activities we do during the class.

 THE BOTTOM LINE: THESE CLASSES ARE FOR YOU!

 Students who practice performing in class will be more comfortable and successful in their out-of-class performances.
 Students who practice listening in class will learn so much repertoire beyond their own, plus the language and process of musical discussion.
-And there is a tremendous, if indirect, benefit to feeling at home in our community: group activities are correlated with student’s self-reported enjoyment of music study.
+And there is a tremendous, if indirect, benefit to feeling at home in our community: participation in our workshop classes is correlated with retention and achievement.
+More broadly, group activities are correlated with student’s self-reported enjoyment of music study.
 Join us!